 *21st calendar day in Summer Quarter

 Forfeiture fees may be waived for specific reasons.
 If your circumstance falls within the stated guidelines, and you fill out a petition and provide the required documentation, you may have the forfeiture fees waived.
 Seattle students may fill out the tuition forfeiture petition here.
-If you are a student at Bothell, Tacoma or PCE, please visit the sites below:
+If you are a student at Bothell, Tacoma or Continuum College/Professional & Continuing Education, please visit the sites below:

 UW Professional & Continuing Education Certificate Program Students

 If you are enrolled in a certificate program through UW Professional & Continuing Education, please refer to the refund polices listed on the website.The refund deadlines displayed on MyUW do not apply to certificate programs.

 If you are a financial aid recipient and withdraw from all of your classes, please review guidelines for Withdrawal and Refund from the Office of Student Financial Aid.

 Academic English Program courses (ENGL 102, 103, and 104) follow the above